gidde032/ClaudeDrivenDevelopment/RiverRecords/RiverRecords-SRS.md

 ### 1.4 Product Scope

 RiverRecords is a web application for fly anglers that eliminates the need to cross-reference multiple tools before a fishing trip.
 It aggregates real-time river condition data from public government APIs (USGS, NOAA), hosts community-submitted insect hatch observations, and provides each user with a personal catch log that permanently records the conditions present on the day of each catch.
+Furthermore, each river is cached and broken into sections that allow users to examine past catch logs and hatch records; this enables anglers to precisely pinpoint their most productive areas for each river.

 The application's core value proposition has two components.
-First, it replaces the pre-trip research workflow — gauge levels, water temperature, weather, and recent hatch activity are synthesized in one place.
-Second, it creates a personal conditions database for each angler: over time, the catch log reveals what conditions correlate with productive fishing on specific river sections, which no external tool can provide because the data is unique to each user.
+First, it replaces the pre-trip research workflow, as stream gauge levels, water temperature, weather, and recent hatch activity are synthesized in one place, enabling users to change plans and locations quickly.
+Second, it creates a personal catch log and conditions database for each angler: over time, the catch log reveals what conditions correlate with productive fishing on specific river sections, which no external tool can provide because the data is unique to each user.
+Once enough hatches and catches have been logged, RiverRecords can be used as a journal for past experiences, as well as a powerful predictive tool to improve fishing yield.

-An AI assistant powered by the Anthropic Claude API accepts natural language queries (e.g., "should I fish the Madison this weekend?") and responds using the live conditions data, community hatch reports, and the user's own catch history as context — giving advice grounded in real, current data rather than generic recommendations.
+An AI assistant powered by the Anthropic Claude API accepts natural language queries (e.g., "should I fish the Rush this weekend?") and responds using the live conditions data, community hatch reports, and the user's own catch history as context, giving advice grounded in real, current data rather than generic recommendations.

 ### 1.5 References